 - Fat deposits – Pouring fats, oils, and grease down the drain allows them to enter the sewer system, where they harden, cool, and stick to the pipe’s inner walls.
 Over time, these substances build up inside the pipes and become sewer blockages.

-- Plant roots – Tree roots often grow towards areas where there is moisture and nutrient sources.
+- Plant roots – Tree roots often grow toward areas where there are moisture and nutrient sources.
 They may either seep through a crack or grow strong enough to eventually move through the pipeline and break it apart.

 - Unflushable items – These items include baby wipes, dental floss, feminine products, and diapers.
 Proper disposal of each would be through the trash can, not the toilet.